jaredloftus/profiles/christophelanglois.md

 # Christophe Langlois

 ## Summary
-Christophe Langlois is an advocate and advisor on the use of social media in financial services.
+Christophe Langlois is an advocate for and advisor on the use of social media in financial services.
 He is the founder of Visible Banking.

 ## Bio
 Having started his career in banking, Christophe Langlois has become a specialist in fintech and the role of social media within financial services.